Hangul: Style

 The style of Hangul writing has changed over time.
 Originally, Hangul letters were drawn highly geometric and regular.
 They were thus awkward to write with brushes.
 Their style gradually changed in response to that issue.
 Aesthetic considerations have also impacted Hangul style.
-The sizes and shapes of letters in syllable blocks are typically altered depending on the format of the syllable block, in order to make letters relatively proportionally sized.
+The sizes and shapes of letters in syllable blocks are typically altered depending on the format of the syllable block, to make letters relatively proportionally sized.

 There are a variety of Hangul fonts.
 Serif fonts are called batang or myongjo.
 Sans-serif fonts are called dotum or Gothic.

 Stroke order

 Hangul adopted aspects of Chinese stroke order.
 Broadly, strokes of letters are written from top to bottom, left to right.